scottrlarson/profession/content/home/pricing.md

 -   Short Notice: $150.00 Per Hour(1hr Min)
 -   3 day to 1 week notice: $125.00 Per Hour(1hr Min)
 -   1 week or more notice: $100.00 Per Hour(1hr Min)
+- Please add $50 to each hour if the service will be performed at a business.

 **Off hours **